-Proposals should be prepared and submitted in accordance with specific information provided in Appendices A-H of this Announcement.
+Proposals should be prepared and submitted in accordance with specific information provided in Appendices A-G of this Announcement.
 Appendix A provides specific instructions for proposers to this announcement.
 Appendix B contains the general instructions needed for preparation of solicited proposals in response to NRAs.
-Appendix C provides instructions for proposal submission.
-Appendix D provides a sample of the proposal cover sheet, the list of required declarations, and information on requisite certifications and disclosures.
-Appendix E contains a budget summary worksheet with instructions for its use.
-Appendix F provides detailed reporting requirements for awardees.
-Appendix G defines the Technology Readiness Levels.
-Appendix H contains a list of acronyms.
-All proposals submitted to NASA in response to this announcement must have a completed signed cover sheet.
+Appendix C provides a sample of the proposal cover sheet, the list of required declarations, and information on requisite certifications and disclosures.
+All proposals submitted to NASA in response to this announcement must include a completed, signed cover sheet.
+Appendix D contains a budget summary worksheet with instructions for its use.
+Appendix E provides detailed reporting requirements for awardees.
+Appendix F defines the Technology Readiness Levels.
+Appendix G contains a list of acronyms.